Goal-based investing: History and development

 Other researchers further questioned the use of MPT when applied to individuals because the risk-aversion parameter was shown to vary through time and in response to different objectives.
 As Carrie H. Pan and Meir Statman put it: "foresight is different from hindsight, and the risk tolerance of investors, assessed in foresight, is likely different from their risk tolerance assessed in hindsight."
 MPT was synthesized with behavioral portfolio theory, and in that synthesis work the risk-aversion parameter was eliminated.
 Rather than assess her risk aversion parameter, the investor is asked to specify the maximum probability of failure she is willing to accept for a given goal.
 This probability figure is then mathematically converted into MPT's risk aversion parameter and portfolio optimization proceeds along mean-variance lines.
 The synthesis work, then, eliminated the risk-is-failure-probability of original behavioral portfolio theory and thus yielded infeasible solutions when the required return was greater than the portfolio's expected return.

 In addressing how investors should allocate wealth across goals, Jean Brunel observed that the declaration of a maximum probability of failure was mathematically synonymous to the declaration of a minimum mental account allocation.
 Investors, then, could allocate both within and across mental accounts, but some conversation was still required to allocate any remaining excess wealth.

 To solve the infeasibility problem of the synthesized MPT, as well the problem of allocating "excess wealth," the original probability maximization component of BPT was resurrected and the value-of-goals function was introduced.
 Investors, then, face a two-layer allocation decision: allocating wealth across goals and allocating to investments within each goal.

 In an effort to promote goals-based investing research, The Journal of Wealth Management was formed in 1998.

-Since 2010s, some robo advisors have been providing the goals-based investing feature through their websites and mobile apps.